Pysched/MS3-DM/README.md

 Book Shelf is a web application that contains information about books and other reading material.
 It is a place that users can come to to find book listings as added by other users, search for book club meetings that have been user added, and become part of a community.

-Users themselves will also be able, once registered and logged in, to add edit and delte book listings, meeting listings and account details, thus providing them with a fully funcational application that they can interact with.
+Users themselves will also have the ability to, once registered and logged in, to add, edit and delete, book listings, meeting listings and account details, thus providing them with a fully funcational application that they can interact with.

-The aims of the site are to be a central location for people who want to read reviews by fellow book enthusists, join a bookclub group, arrange online meeting times for healthy discussion and as a place where they can link to buy the books they want.
+The aims of the site are to be a central location for people who want to read reviews by fellow book enthusists, join a bookclub group, arrange online meetings, by category, time and date for healthy discussion and as a place where they can link to buy the books they want.

 Users will be able to perform CRUD (Create, Read, Update and Delete) profiles, book listings and book club meetings.
 Users will be able to update all listings and meetings once they are signed up and logged in.